colin-walker/blog-In/README.md

 - after installation, a cron job running once a day (at time of choice but ideally around midnight) to build the Daily RSS feed

+## Installation

+Upload ALL files and folders to the desired location on your server.
+The system uses .htaccess files to set the default file for each folder, e.g. admin.php in the /admin/ folder.

+In a browser, navigate to http(s)://your_chosen_blog_address/setup.php — you will asked to enter an initial set of values:

+- blog name
+- blog address (this is the base URL)
+- database name
+- database read account & password
+- database write account & password
+- desired table prefix

+Once submitted, the database tables will be automatically created